 Treating the layer as only a formula

-The convolution formula matters, but the architecture matters too.
-A CNN works because convolution, activation, stacking, and training all work together.
+The convolution formula matters, but a CNN works because convolution, activation, stacking, and training all work together.
+Self-check: make sure you can name what each of the five procedure steps contributes.

-Recompute the feature map and see which regions now produce large positive or negative responses.
-That small change makes it much clearer how different filters detect different patterns.
+then recompute the feature map.
+Watching which regions now produce large positive or negative responses makes it concrete that different filters detect different patterns.

 Need help with a problem?